Work

 What it is good for: senior corporate and multinational roles.
 Recruiters for these companies actively message qualified candidates through LinkedIn InMail, particularly for English-speaking roles where the local Korean talent pool is thinner.

-What it falls short on: Korean SME coverage is poor.
+What it falls short on: Korean small-to-medium enterprise coverage is poor.
 Most domestic Korean companies do not post on LinkedIn.

 PeoplenJob